FraunhoferIKS/parcs/docs/source/features/partial_randomization.rst

     :caption: graph.py
     :emphasize-lines: 5-9

-In :code:`graph.py` file, instead of :code:`graph_file_parser`, we import :code:`parcs.graph_builder.randomizer.ParamRandomizer`. :code:`ParamRandomizer` takes the graph description directory, as well as a *guideline file*.
+In :code:`graph.py` file, instead of :code:`graph_file_parser`, we import :code:`parcs.graph_builder.randomizer.ParamRandomizer`. ``ParamRandomizer`` takes the graph description directory, as well as a *guideline file*.
 This file tells the radomizer, what are the options for parameters and functions.
 Let's have a look at the guideline file:

 .. literalinclude:: examples/randomization_examples/simple_guideline.yml
     :linenos: